node-class-may-2023/ComIT_Node/javascript.md

 #### Increment
 * The increment operator **++** increments (adds one to) its operand and returns a value
-* If used postfix, with operator after operand (for example, x++), then it returns the value before incrementing
+* If used [postfix](http://www.cs.man.ac.uk/~pjj/cs212/fix.html), with the operator after the operand (for example, x++), then it returns the value before incrementing

 **Example:**
 ```js